asfadmin/ASF_MapReady/README.md

 Optional:
 * sudo make install

-As noted above, if you skip the last step, add the "<PATH>/ASF_MapReady/bin" to your PATH in ~/.bashrc.
+As noted above, if you skip the last step, add "/path/to/ASF_MapReady/bin" to your PATH in ~/.bashrc.